-During the autumn months, North Conway and Franconia are also very popular for the lovely fall colours on display.
+During the autumn months, Kennebunk and Bangor are also very popular for the lovely fall colors on display.
 In winter, many people also head to Black Mountain, Eaton Mountain, and Sunday River to go skiing or snowboarding.

 While Maine’s majestic outdoor life is what most people come for, the state also has some interesting towns and cities to discover.
 The charming coastal cities of Brunswick and Portland are well worth a visit, alongside the state capital Augusta.

 With a plethora of different sides to it, Massachusetts has something for everyone to enjoy.
 History lovers come to learn more about the American Revolution, holidaymakers flock to Cape Cod’s fantastic beaches, and others enjoy Boston’s wealth of cultural landmarks, historic buildings, or museums.